nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 # Vonage API - Voice enabling a text-only chatbot

-This sample application allows placing or receiving voice calls to/from a phone and interact with a text-only chatbot via voice, thus voice enabling a text-only chatbot.
+This application allows placing or receiving voice calls to/from a phone and interact with a text-only chatbot via voice, thus voice enabling a text-only chatbot.

 This application uses Vonage Voice API for speech recognition and text to speech capabalities to listen to user's requests and play chatbot replies.

-## About this sample application
+## About this application

-This sample application makes use of Vonage Voice API to answer incoming or place voice calls.
+This application makes use of Vonage Voice API to answer incoming or place voice calls, it:</br>

-This application:
-- Uses Vonage Voice API to do ASR (Automatic Speech Recognition) on caller's speech and get the transcript,
+- Uses Vonage Voice API to do ASR (Automatic Speech Recognition) on caller's speech and get the transcript,</br>
 - Sends the transcript to a very simple text chatbot for demo purpose.
-In this case, the very simple text chatbot is coded in the associated code repository listed below,
+In this case, the very simple text chatbot is coded in the associated code repository listed below,</br>
-- Receives the corresponding text answer from the simple chatbot,
+- Receives the corresponding text answer from the simple chatbot,</br>
-- Generates voice reply to user using Vonage Voice API TTS (Text-to-Speech).
+- Generates voice reply to user using Vonage Voice API TTS (Text-to-Speech).</br>

 Once this application is running, you call in to the **`phone number linked`** to your application (as explained below) to interact via voice with your chatbot.</br>

 ## Set up the simple chatbot - Host server public hostname and port

-First set up the very simple text chatbot from https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr.
+First set up and run the very simple text chatbot from https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr.

-Default local (not public!) reference connection code `port` is: 6000.
+If run locally on your computer, the default local (not public!) `port` of that simple chatbot application is: 6000.

 ### Local deployment using ngrok

-If you plan to test using `Local deployment with ngrok` (Internet tunneling service) for both the simple chatbot sample server and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs/ngrok-agent/config#config-ngrok-tunnel-definitions).
+If you plan to test using `Local deployment with ngrok` (Internet tunneling service) for both the simple chatbot application and this Voice API application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs/ngrok-agent/config#config-ngrok-tunnel-definitions).

 Instructions to set up ngrok:
 - [Install ngrok](https://ngrok.com/download),